mnieber/dodo-commands/README.md

       version: 1.0.0
     ```

-4. Inspect the code of the 'cmake' command script:
+3. If you inspect the code of the 'cmake' command script with:

     ```bash
     > cat $(dodo which --script cmake)
     ```

-    which returns
+    you will see that it refers to configuration file values such as `/ROOT/build_dir`:

     ```python
     """Configure code with CMake."""
     from dodo_commands.system_commands import DodoCommand

     class Command(DodoCommand):  # noqa
+        docker_options = [('name', 'cmake')]

         def handle_imp(self, **kwargs):  # noqa
             self.runcmd(
                 ["cmake"] +